Pakeeza1508/AI-Champioship/REDESIGN_SUMMARY.md

 ## Conclusion

-This redesign transforms AeroCraft from a functional prototype into a **professional, memorable aerospace CAD application** with a distinctive technical blueprint aesthetic.
+This redesign transforms FutureCraft from a functional prototype into a **professional, memorable aerospace CAD application** with a distinctive technical blueprint aesthetic.
 The interface now:

 - **Looks professional** - Feels like enterprise aerospace software
 - **Communicates precision** - Engineering accuracy through design